'Memes as a Service' using Lambda, Serverless and ImageMagick

 Deployment

-Finally, we are now able to try out this service by running:
+Finally, we can test this service by running:

 $ serverless deploy -v